play14team/play14-website/hosting.md

 ---
 layout: page
-section_id: organizing
+section_id: hosting

+redirect_from:
+  - /organizing

 ---

-## How do I become a #play14 event organizer ?
+## How do I become a #play14 event host ?

-The main condition to become a **#play14** organizer, is that you have participated to **at least one** event as an attendee.
+The main condition to become a **#play14** host, is that you have participated to **at least one** event as an attendee.
-The reason for that is that we want you to feel what it is like to be part of the family, and comprehend the mindset that we are looking for, before you can to become an organizer.
+The reason for that is that we want you to feel what it is like to be part of the family, and comprehend the mindset that we are looking for, before you can to become an host.

-As an organizer, you will commit to carry on the philosophy of the original event and provide a rich experience to your future attendees.
+As an host, you will commit to carry on the philosophy of the original event and provide a rich experience to your future attendees.

-Most of what you will have to do as an organizer is provide
+Most of what you will have to do as an host is provide
   * A venue
   * A date
   * Food & drinks